Click here for information and a registration form.

 Washington, DC 20003

-Our understanding is that we (people of all ages and stages) are involved at many levels in a search for meaning, relevance, and community.
-We look to parish members for their invaluable input, their willingness to volunteer, their responses to surveys regarding the Sunday School program and adult classes, and their amazing support and encouragement throughout the year.
+Our understanding is that as people of all ages and stages, we are involved at many levels in a search for meaning, relevance, and community.
+We look to parish members for their invaluable input, their willingness to volunteer, and their amazing support and encouragement throughout the year.
 Our thanks to all of you!

 We have designed a program with the intention of including a variety of educational approaches.
 Our Sunday School program starts with Catechesis of the Good Shepherd, which uses a Montessori-like approach to introduce younger children to Bible stories.
 The Middle School and Senior High classes use an experiential method to explore the religious underpinnings of facing life issues.
 Adult classes range in method from experiential (Guild for Transformational Studies and Functional Education) to meditation to interactive instruction and in content from faith and the challenges of daily life to spirituality and what it means to be a skeptic.
 Each class holds out the promise of openly engaging one another in our life experiences so that, as we worship together, take and teach classes together, and serve the greater community together, we grow and thrive as a spiritual community.